aum2357/food-delivery-app/README.md

 ## Contributing

 Contributions are always welcome!
-Just raise an issue, and we will discuss it.
+Just raise an issue, and we will discuss it

-## Feedback

-If you have any feedback, please reach out to me [here](https://www.linkedin.com/in/muhammad-shan-full-stack-developer/)